 If you ever fail to make your monthly repayment on time, you’ll immediately lose your 0% interest deal and be moved to a double-digit APR – usually around 20%.
 Any other perks, such as cashback and rewards, will probably be removed from your account as well.

 The best way to avoid such a scenario is to set up a direct debit to pay the monthly minimum – and then make sure you always have enough money in your current account to pay it.

 The 0% interest rate might encourage you to spend more money than you usually would – but it goes without saying that you will have to eventually pay off the balance, so be careful not to rack up too much debt.
+You are still responsible for the debt, regardless of which credit card it is on.
 Before you apply for a balance transfer card, it’s wise to calculate whether you’ll be able to pay off the balance before the promotional period ends – and then to set up a direct debit to make sure that you do actually pay it off.

 As with all credit cards, always pay at least the monthly minimum repayment, and don’t go over your credit limit.
 Remember that the balance you transfer onto your new card counts towards your new credit limit.